teloxide/teloxide/CONTRIBUTING.md

 There are a few most common lines:

-1. A new type (e.g: "Added the class UniqueGift describing a gift that was upgraded to a unique one.")
+1. A new type (e.g: "Added the class `UniqueGift` describing a gift that was upgraded to a unique one.")
-2. A new method (e.g: "Added the method giftPremiumSubscription, allowing bots to gift a user a Telegram Premium subscription paid in Telegram Stars.")
+2. A new method (e.g: "Added the method `giftPremiumSubscription`, allowing bots to gift a user a Telegram Premium subscription paid in Telegram Stars.")
-3. A new parameter to a method (e.g: "Added the parameter pay_for_upgrade to the method sendGift.")
+3. A new parameter to a method (e.g: "Added the parameter `pay_for_upgrade` to the method `sendGift`.")
-4. A new field to a type (e.g: "Added the field upgrade_star_count to the class Gift.")
+4. A new field to a type (e.g: "Added the field `upgrade_star_count` to the class `Gift`.")
 5. A documentation change (e.g: "Documented that .MP3 and .M4A files can be used as voice messages.".
 But it can be more convoluted, and it does NOT say the classes where the docs were changed!)

 There are more obscure things, like renaming or replacing something, but these five are the most common.